Nicolo-Nordio/PersonalPortfolio/README.md

 # Personal Portfolio

-I've created this personal portfolio so I can add all the school project I've done during these years.
+This personal portfolio archieved all my works and projects during the years.

 Site ---> https://nicolonordio.netlify.app/